History of antisemitism in the United States: Father Charles Coughlin

-On December 18, 1938, two thousand of Coughlin's followers marched in New York protesting potential asylum law changes that would allow more Jews (including refugees from Hitler's persecution) into the US, chanting, "Send Jews back where they came from in leaky boats!" and "Wait until Hitler comes over here!"
+On December 18, 1938, 2,000 of Coughlin's followers marched in New York protesting potential asylum law changes that would allow more Jews (including refugees from Hitler's persecution) into the US.
+They chanted "Send Jews back where they came from in leaky boats!" and "Wait until Hitler comes over here!"
 The protests continued for several months.
 Donald Warren, using information from the FBI and German government archives, has also argued that Coughlin received indirect funding from Nazi Germany during this period.

 After 1936, Coughlin began supporting an organization called the Christian Front, which claimed him as an inspiration.
 In January, 1940, the Christian Front was shut down when the FBI discovered the group was arming itself and "planning to murder Jews, communists, and 'a dozen Congressmen'" and eventually establish, in J. Edgar Hoover's words, "a dictatorship, similar to the Hitler dictatorship in Germany."
 Coughlin publicly stated, after the plot was discovered, that he still did not "disassociate himself from the movement," and though he was never linked directly to the plot, his reputation suffered a fatal decline.

 After the attack on Pearl Harbor and the declaration of war in December 1941, the anti-interventionist movement (such as the America First Committee) sputtered out, and isolationists like Coughlin were seen as being sympathetic to the enemy.
 In 1942, the new bishop of Detroit ordered Coughlin to stop his controversial political activities and confine himself to his duties as a parish priest.

 Pelley and Winrod

-William Dudley Pelley founded (1933) the antisemitic Silvershirt Legion of America; nine years later he was convicted of sedition.
-And Gerald Winrod, leader of Defenders of the Christian Faith, was eventually indicted for conspiracy to cause insubordination in the United States Armed Forces during World War II.
+William Dudley Pelley founded (1933) the antisemitic Silver Legion of America; nine years later he was convicted of sedition.
+Gerald Winrod, leader of the Defenders of the Christian Faith, received strong support from the Mennonites of Kansas.
+During World War II, he was indicted for conspiracy to cause insubordination in the military, but the charges were dropped.

 America First Committee

 The avant-garde of the new non-interventionism was the America First Committee, which included the aviation hero Charles Lindbergh and many prominent Americans.
 The America First Committee opposed any involvement in the war in Europe.

 Officially, America First avoided any appearance of antisemitism and voted to drop Henry Ford as a member for his overt antisemitism.

 In a speech delivered on September 11, 1941, at an America First rally, Lindbergh claimed that three groups had been "pressing this country toward war": the Roosevelt Administration, the British, and the Jews—and complained about what he insisted was the Jews' "large ownership and influence in our motion pictures, our press, our radio and our government."

-In an expurgated portion of his published diaries Lindbergh wrote: "We must limit to a reasonable amount the Jewish influence. ...
+In his diary Lindbergh wrote: "We must limit to a reasonable amount the Jewish influence. ...
 Whenever the Jewish percentage of total population becomes too high, a reaction seems to invariably occur.
 It is too bad because a few Jews of the right type are, I believe, an asset to any country."